klocey/AnthroMath/README.md

-# AnthroMath
+# PeasantMath
-Research into math without numbers

-A collaboration of Ken Locey and Kevin Webster.
-More to come.
+A collaboration of Ken Locey and Kevin Webster into novel geometric solutions to elementary mathematical operations.